passlib.hash.pbkdf2_digest - Generic PBKDF2 Hashes¶

 Security-wise, PBKDF2 is currently one of the leading key derivation functions, and has no known security issues.
 Though the original PBKDF2 specification uses the SHA-1 message digest, it is not vulnerable to any of the known weaknesses of SHA-1 , and can be safely used.
 However, for those still concerned, SHA-256 and SHA-512 versions are offered as well.
-PBKDF2-SHA512 is one of the three hashes Passlib recommends for new applications.
+PBKDF2-SHA512 is one of the four hashes Passlib recommends for new applications.

 All of these classes can be used directly as follows:

->>> from passlib.hash import pbkdf2_sha256 >>> # generate new salt, encrypt password >>> hash = pbkdf2_sha256.encrypt("password") >>> hash '$pbkdf2-sha256$6400$0ZrzXitFSGltTQnBWOsdAw$Y11AchqV4b0sUisdZd0Xr97KWoymNE0LNNrnEgY4H9M' >>> # same, but with an explicit number of rounds and salt length >>> pbkdf2_sha256.encrypt("password", rounds=8000, salt_size=10) '$pbkdf2-sha256$8000$XAuBMIYQQogxRg$tRRlz8hYn63B9LYiCd6PRo6FMiunY9ozmMMI3srxeRE' >>> # verify the password >>> pbkdf2_sha256.verify("password", hash) True >>> pbkdf2_sha256.verify("wrong", hash) False
+>>> from passlib.hash import pbkdf2_sha256 >>> # generate new salt, encrypt password >>> hash = pbkdf2_sha256.hash("password") >>> hash '$pbkdf2-sha256$6400$0ZrzXitFSGltTQnBWOsdAw$Y11AchqV4b0sUisdZd0Xr97KWoymNE0LNNrnEgY4H9M' >>> # same, but with an explicit number of rounds and salt length >>> pbkdf2_sha256.using(rounds=8000, salt_size=10).hash("password") '$pbkdf2-sha256$8000$XAuBMIYQQogxRg$tRRlz8hYn63B9LYiCd6PRo6FMiunY9ozmMMI3srxeRE' >>> # verify the password >>> pbkdf2_sha256.verify("password", hash) True >>> pbkdf2_sha256.verify("wrong", hash) False

-PBKDF2-HMAC-SHA256-based password hash, and follows the Password Hash Interface.
+PBKDF2-HMAC-SHA256-based password hash, and follows the PasswordHash API.

 It supports a variable-length salt, and a variable number of rounds.